Сustomers’ fears and risks in software development

 The customer can be an important participant in the process of software development, who checks each step and iteration or just acts as an idea inspirer.
-To the common eye, different clients of the IT companies may need only business-oriented solutions and have the same aim that is related to receiving a flawless product, namely: application, website, UI design, etc. But in fact, customers have a different attitude to the process of software development.
-Therefore, their fears and risks are not the same.
+To the common eye, different clients of the IT companies may need only business-oriented solutions and have the same aim that is related to receiving a flawless product, namely, application, website, UI design, etc. But in fact, customers have a different attitude to the process of software development.
+Therefore, their fears and risks related to software development are not the same.
 Let’s consider the main items that make customers feel anxious.

-Fear №1: the low quality of the work
+Fear & Risk №1: the low quality of the work

 Non-technical customers who don’t have any technical background in software development worry about the low quality of the work.
 In such a case they are waiting that the development team will present a ready-made solution without the possibility to change anything globally.
 They are wrong because any project includes lots of stages and the customer has the opportunity to make adjustments on any stage.